 Cons: Credit cards are renowned for their high interest rates.
-If you are unable to secure a 0% APR offer, you may end up paying a lot more for the surgery than you bargained for.
+If you are unable to secure a 0% APR offer, you may end up paying a lot more for the surgery than you initially thought.
 Additionally, the large charge to your card is likely to tie up your credit, hurting your credit utilization, and possibly affecting your credit score.

 4. Medical Credit Cards

 Healthcare and medical credit cards are a very popular way to finance plastic surgery.
 This type of financing is usually easy to qualify for, and may only be used for medical expenses.